byexamples/byexample/docs/usage.rst

     hi everyone$$
     <...>

+This time the difference is subtle.

-``byexample`` will highlight some whitespaces character both in the expected and in the got outputs to make easier to see the differences.
+``byexample`` will highlight some whitespace characters both in the expected and in the got outputs to make easier to see the differences like this.

 In this case, the example is printing 'hi everyone' followed by 2 trailing spaces.

 This is hard to be notice!
 Fortunately ``byexample`` will mark any trailing space with a '$'.

 As the example above shows, other non-printable characters are also highlighted.

 You can disable this:

 .. code:: sh

-    $ byexample --pretty none --no-enhance-diff -l python syntetic.doc  # byexample: +WS
+    $ byexample --pretty none --no-enhance-diff -l python synthetic.doc  # byexample: +WS
     <...>
-    File "syntetic.doc", line 15
+    File "synthetic.doc", line 15
     Failed example:
         print('hi', 'everyone  ')
     Expected: